-- 1 Based on by-laws in effect as of September 30, 2022 and assumes the development maximizes the allowable density.
+1 Based on by-laws in effect as of September 30, 2023 and assumes the development maximizes the allowable density.
 DCLs are payable at building permit issuance based on rates in effect at that time and the floor area proposed at the development permit stage.
 DCL by-laws are subject to future adjustment by Council including annual inflationary adjustments.
-A development may qualify for 12 months of instream rate protection.
-See the City's DCL Bulletin for more details. - 2 This application has requested and is expected to be eligible for a Class B (86.24%) waiver of the Citywide DCLs applicable to the residential portion of the building.
-The value of the anticipated City-wide DCL waiver is estimated at \$1,754,762.
-The application is therefore subject to the maximum average starting rents and unit sizes by unit type applicable to "class B for-profit affordable rental housing" as per the By-law.
-These requirements will be secured by a Housing Agreement, and compliance will be assessed through the development permit stage to occupancy permit issuance. - 3 Based on rates in effect as of 2016.
-Rates are subject to adjustments, see Public Art Policy and Procedures for Rezoned Developments for details.
+A development may qualify for 12 months of in-stream rate protection.
+See the City's DCL Bulletin for more details.

+2 This application has requested and is expected to be eligible for a Class B (86.24%) waiver of the City-wide DCLs applicable to the residential portion of the building.
+The value of the anticipated City-wide DCL waiver is estimated at \$887,803.
+The application is therefore subject to the maximum average starting rents applicable to "class B for-profit affordable rental housing" as per the By-law.
+These requirements will be secured by a Housing Agreement, and compliance will be assessed through the development permit stage to occupancy permit issuance.

-2821-2869 East 49th Avenue APPLICANT, PROPERTY, AND DEVELOPMENT PROPOSAL INFORMATION
+2231-2247 East 41st Avenue APPLICANT, PROPERTY, AND DEVELOPMENT PROPOSAL INFORMATION